 I appreciate your understanding.

-I'm not available right now, but feel free to leave your name, email and message and I'll back to you shortly.
+I'm not available right now, but feel free to leave your name, email and message and I'll get back to you shortly.